Lindsey Jacobellis wins Team USA's first gold in fifth Winter Olympics

 Lindsey Jacobellis won gold in women’s snowboard cross to claim Team USA’s first gold medal of the 2022 Winter Olympics.

 With the win, the 36-year-old Jacobellis becomes the oldest American woman to win a medal of any color – in any sport – at the Winter Olympics.
-She is also the oldest snowboarding medalist in any event, according to Olympedia.org.
+She is also the oldest snowboarding medalist of any gender, according to Olympedia.org.
 Beijing also marks a record-tying fifth Olympic appearance for the Connecticut native.

 “Racing with these girls definitely keeps me young, and they just keep getting younger,” Jacobellis said.